Tips on Selecting Kids' Books for Small Children

-By every measure, reading is great for kids.
-Kids' books improve children's communication and comprehension skills with stories just for them.
-The key is to give them fun and engaging kids' books to read.
-There's no specific age to start reading with your kids, but you'll want to find age-appropriate children's books that will catch their imaginations and have them pestering you to read with them.
-Here are a few tips for finding books for kids that will make them love reading.
+By every measure, reading is great for children.
+Kids' books improve communication and comprehension skills with creative and fantastic stories.
+The key is for you to provide fun and engaging books that your child will enjoy.
+You'll want to find age-appropriate children's books that will catch his imagination and spark a love of reading that will serve him throughout his life.
+Here are a few tips for finding books for your child that will help nurture that love.

-Kids can read along with audio books.
-Watch for popular kids' books that include a CD with an audio book version.
+Shop for kids' books that include a CD with an audio book version.
 Children can then read along with an animated reading of the story.
 Many audio books will even tell kids when to turn the page.
-Not only is it a great way for them to read independently, but kids' books paired with audio readings can also help them learn to identify and pronounce new words.
+Not only is it a great way to encourage independent reading, but kids' books paired with audio readings can also teach kids to identify and pronounce new words.